 Fiber to the home (FTTH) is quickly becoming the wave of the future when it comes to high speed internet plans.

-4. Cable: The best internet plans are often those offered by your local cable company.
-This is because the vast majority of people already subscribe to other services such as cable television and home phone, so it just makes sense to use the same company for your internet access.
+The best internet plans are often those offered by your local cable company.
+This is because the vast majority of people already subscribe to other services such as cable television and home phone, so it just makes sense to use the same company for your cable internet access.
 The signal is delivered through the same wiring as cable TV service, and the speed is more than ample for most home users.

-5. Fiber Optic: Fiber to the home (FTTH) is quickly becoming the wave of the future when it comes to high-speed internet plans.
+Fiber to the home (FTTH) is quickly becoming the wave of the future when it comes to high-speed internet plans.
 Fiber optic internet requires dedicated infrastructure, which means it's not available everywhere yet.
 Access is swiftly spreading, though.
-High-speed internet providers like AT&T Internet and Verizon Internet already have the service in place in many major cities.
+High-speed internet providers like AT&T Internet and Verizon FiOS Internet already have the service in place in many major cities.
 Google Fiber is also gradually gaining ground in this sector.
 This delivery method is highly favorable due to the fact that it's low maintenance.
 Additionally, fiber internet prices are extremely competitive with cable - and it provides much faster speeds.

-6. Wireless: There is some confusion regarding this term - most people have wireless internet at home, via a router.
+There is some confusion regarding this term - most people have wireless internet at home, via a router.
 However, in this case, I'm referring to mobile hotspots, which allow you get online wherever you go.
 All of the major cellular providers, plus a few independent companies, offer these devices along with data plans to meet a variety of needs.

-Internet Plans: What Speed Do You Need?
+What Internet Speed Do You Need?

 Generally speaking, internet prices are largely dependent upon speed.
 While data usage does play a part to some extent - especially with satellite or wireless 4G access - most internet plans for the home provide enough data for typical household use.